pic

 Crohn's Disease

-Crohn's Disease services offered in Waldorf, MD
+Crohn's Disease services offered in Waldorf and Oxon Hill, MD

 If you suffer from chronic abdominal pain, severe diarrhea, fatigue, and unexplained weight loss, you may have Crohn’s disease.
 At GI Associates of Maryland in Waldorf, Maryland, the team diagnoses Crohn’s disease and offers customized treatments and lifestyle advice to help you manage your condition and improve your health.
 To learn more, call the office or schedule an appointment online today.